BachBioinformatics/MicrobiomePipelines/README.md

 > cd Run_Pipelines

-## Preprocessing and Benchmarking filtration parameters
+## Preprocessing and Benchmarking reads filtration parameters
 ## For paired-end reads
 #Run the preprocessing pipeline with the option of reads merging with different parameters :
 #quality threshold and length of overlapping segment between R1 and R2